bcacan/pacer/docs/guides/debouncing.md

 })
 ```

-> **Note:** When using React, prefer `useDebounceCallback` hook over the `debounce` function for better integration with React's lifecycle and automatic cleanup.
+> **Note:** When using React, prefer `useDebouncedCallback` hook over the `debounce` function for better integration with React's lifecycle and automatic cleanup.

 ### Advanced Usage with `Debouncer` Class